 The realm of skincare has witnessed an unprecedented surge in the popularity of at-home beauty gadgets, particularly those harnessing the power of light-emitting diodes (LEDs).
-No longer confined to the confines of a spa or clinic, we can now indulge in professional-grade treatments from the comfort of our own homes.
+No longer confined to spas or clinics, professional-grade treatments have officially made themselves at home.

 The science behind LED masks is rooted in the principles of photobiomodulation, a process that uses the power of light to stimulate cellular activity and promote healing and rejuvenation.
 When the skin is exposed to specific wavelengths of light, it triggers a series of biological reactions that can improve various skin conditions.